mcallegari/qlcplus-docs/pages/07.virtual-console/07.xy-pad/default.v4.md

 XY Pad is a Virtual Console widget dedicated to fixtures positioning.
 It can handle the typical DMX movement channels (**pan** and **tilt**) of intelligent lighting fixtures, namely scanners and moving heads.
-The pad is a resizeable area, surrounded by several controls to cover the needs you might have during a live show.
+The pad is a resizable area, surrounded by several controls to cover the needs you might have during a live show.
 It is displayed as following:

 ![](xypad.png)